Farkle is a fun and challenging dice game with multiple variations and scoring options.

 Farkle Scoring Variations

-Several scoring variations are listed below.
+Several scoring variations for the game of Farkle are listed below.
 These can be used in combination with, or in place of, the basic scoring scheme above.
-You are free to choose any or all of the variations that you wish, although you may only want to use one or two at a time so that the game doesn't get too complex.
+You are free to choose any or all of the variations that you wish, although you may only want to use one or two at a time so that the game doesn't get too complicated.

-The basic scoring, along with all these variants, are conveniently listed on our free Farkle score sheets and scoring and rules summary.
+The basic scoring rules, along with all these variants, are conveniently listed on our free Farkle score sheets and scoring and rules summary.

 - Three pairs = 500 points